tukkek/shatteredlite/README.md

 ## Rationale

-With DLC, Grim Dawn offers multiple paths to take after finishing the first part of the story but Act 1 is always the same and eventually gets stale, even with the many differences between each palythrough.
+With DLC, Grim Dawn offers multiple paths to take after finishing the first part of the story but Act 1 is always the same and eventually gets stale, even with the many differences between each playthrough.
 It's also long, [taking the best players in the community one or two hours to beat](https://youtu.be/Uir5qz5UB0I).
 That is quite long for a mandatory tutorial of sorts, especially for those players looking for a more [roguelite](https://youtu.be/-cu5RkWoW2M) experience.

 After all, why shouldn't Grim Dawn be a roguelite?
 It has unlimited possibilites for character builds and theorycrafting, a hardcore mode, loot and even a lot of procedural generation - even if maps are static (a shortcoming that the Shattered Realm also mitigates with its many random levels).